Cape long-billed lark

 The Cape long-billed lark (Certhilauda curvirostris), also known as the Cape lark, Cape longbill or long-billed lark is a species of lark in the family Alaudidae.
 It is found in south-western Africa.
 Its natural habitats are semi-arid Karoo shrub and subtropical dry shrubland and subtropical or dry lowland and highveld grassland.
 This lark is also found in croplands, farmlands and coastal fynbos.

-Taxonomy and systematics
+Taxonomy

-The Cape long-billed lark was originally placed in the genus Alauda (as A. curvirostris).